Instance-JS/Instance/docs/ADR.md

 This formalizes the `new Component()` pattern as the entry point for reusable DOM modules.

-> **NOTE:** jQuery is a library, not a framework.
+> jQuery is a library, not a framework.
 It was 'kept' because of its flexibility and ease of use for prototyping.
 If you just want to manipulate the DOM, why invoke a monolith?

 ### Alternatives Considered